gltdevlop/InstagramNoteIntegration/README.md

 **You're all set !**

-If you want to add games or IDEs, navigate to list.txt and add your games/ide as :
+If you want to add games or IDEs, navigate to _internal/list.txt and add your games/ide as :
 ```
 game_executable.exe - Game Name
 ---